Stones In Stonehenge

 STONE 53

 Stone 53 is one of the uprights of the trilithon, and it was in 1953 that Professor Atkinson discovered the outline of axe blades carved into its surface and a dagger.
 The shapes of these tools and weapons suggest they date back to the Bronze Age, likely between 1750 and 1500 BC.
-It implies that this stone was probably a later addition to the entire structure.
+It implies that this is one of the stones in Stonehenge that was probably a later addition to the entire structure.

 Check This Out: London To Stonehenge